DeepChainBio/deepchain-apps/docs/source/documentation/logging.md

 # Logging

-When running deepchain-apps, printed messages are entirely controles by deepchain-apps code.
+When running deepchain-apps, printed messages are entirely controlled by deepchain-apps code.
 The log level controls which types of log messages would be printed.

 deepchain-apps uses the Python module ``logging` <https://docs.python.org/3/library/logging.html>`_ to log the messages.
 The log level is controlled by the environment variable DEEPCHAIN_LOG_LEVEL.
 The levels are given in the table below.
 The default level is “2”.